React JSX

 at the end of tags in your JSX that don't have corresponding closing tags, because it could otherwise lead to errors.

-Since JSX elements mirror the syntax of HTML/XML elements, it shouldn't be any surprising to know that we could set attributes on JSX elements too.
+Since JSX elements mirror the syntax of HTML elements, it shouldn't be any surprising to know that we could set attributes on JSX elements too.

 JSX attributes work pretty much the same way as attributes on HTML/XML elements.
 But it's paramount to always remember that JSX elements are simplifications over createElement()

 There's almost nothing special to learn for JSX attributes apart from the fact that they're just props of the underlying element.
-So the way those attributes (on the JSX element) work is exactly the way the corresponding props work.
+So the way those props work is the same way the corresponding JSX attributes work.

 As simple as that.